-These two areas of standardization are focused separately, on the ground (MOIMS) and on spacecraft (SOIS).
-But we need to describe how the MOIMS services interface to the spacecraft environment, and there is the possibility of migrating some of the MOIMS applications layer services into the on-board environment.
-Three possible cases of MOIMS migration on-board were developed following recent agreement between SOIS and MOIMS:
+These two areas of standardization are focused separately, on the ground and up to the spacecraft (MOIMS) and on spacecraft only (SOIS).
+As part of describing the integration of these two domains we need to describe how the MOIMS services interface to the spacecraft environment, and also the possibility of interfacing some of the MOIMS applications layer services into the on-board environment.
+Since SOIS describes the spacecraft devices and their configuration there is also the possibility of the SOIS descriptions informing the MOIMS about the spacecraft as an aid during development and operations preparation.
+Three possible cases of MOIMS integration with the real-time on-board environment were developed following recent discussions between SOIS and MOIMS: